tknr/bookreader/README.md

 tap on image : shows info on header , and control buttons on footer

+bookmark : go to url that page callled for bookmark

 swipe up on footer : show more controll buttons